mamikuck/FiveDemoWebShop/README.md

 ## Run Config

-1. To run tests in browser view with log files use the command: 'npx cypress open'
+1. To run tests in browser view with log files use the command: `npx cypress open`
-2. To run tests in headless mode use the command: 'npx cypress run'
+2. To run tests in headless mode use the command: `npx cypress-tags run -e TAGS="@app" --headless --browser chrome`
-3. To run tests by tag in feauture file use the command: 'npx cypress-tags run -e TAGS="@login" --headless --browser chrome'
+3. To run tests by tag in feauture file use the command: `npx cypress-tags run -e TAGS="@login" --headless --browser chrome`

 Genereting HTML Report after test execution: